01 of 03

 Hints and Tips

-- Add a piece to the top to fold over for pirate boots.
+- Add a piece to the top to create a cuff that can be folded over for pirate boots.